Columbia suspends pro-Palestinian protesters after encampment talks stall | Law-Order

 Earlier, Shafik said Columbia would not divest from finances in Israel, a key demand of the protesters.
 Instead, she offered to invest in health and education in Gaza and make Columbia's direct investment holdings more transparent.
 Protesters have vowed to keep their encampment on the Manhattan campus until Columbia meets three demands: divestment, transparency in university finances, and amnesty for students and faculty disciplined for their part in the protests.

-Shafik faced an outcry from many students, faculty and outside observers for summoning New York City police two weeks ago to dismantle the encampment.
+Shafik faced an outcry from many students, faculty and outside observers for summoning New York City police two weeks ago to clear the protest camp.
 After more than 100 arrests were made, students restored the encampment on a hedge-lined lawn of the university grounds within days of the April 18 police action.

 Since then, students at dozens of campuses from California to New England have set up similar encampments to demonstrate their anger over the Israeli operation in Gaza and the perceived complicity of their schools in it.
 The pro-Palestinian rallies have sparked intense campus debate over where school officials should draw the line between freedom of expression and hate speech